 - Once your condo board has approved the installation, you will likely need to enter into an alteration agreement which will specify who is responsible for payments, maintenance, and insurance on the charging station.

-Most EV charging stations cost on average $2000-$3000 and there may be additional expenses for electrical work etc. If that’s a little steep for you and you want your condo to offset the cost of the installation, your best bet is to campaign among your neighbors to drum up support for the installation.
+Most EV charging stations cost on average $2000-$3000, and there may be additional expenses for electrical work etc. If that’s a little steep for you and you want your condo to offset the cost of the installation, your best bet is to campaign among your neighbours to drum up support for the installation.
 Meet with your condo board and present your idea as a beneficial long term retrofit.
-If the other owners support the idea, eventually the board will come around.
+If the other owners support the idea, eventually, the board will come around.